slingr-stack/http-service/README.md

 sys.logs.info('request body: ' + JSON.stringify(event.data.body));
 ```

-Keep in mind that headers keys will be in lower case.
+Keep in mind that header keys will be in lower case.

 The field `requestInfo` contains this information: